-The Constitutional Court of Italy must release by July 31st its decision on the constitutionality of the recognition of Italian citizenship by jus sanguinis — that is, by blood relationship — without generational limits.
+The Italian Constitutional Court is expected to release its decision by July 31st regarding the constitutionality of recognizing Italian citizenship through jus sanguinis — that is, by blood relationship — without generational limits.
 The opinion must be issued before the Judiciary's recess, which begins on August 1st, as determined by Italianism.

-Other courts, such as those in Milan, Florence and Roma, also interrupted similar processes while awaiting the Court's decision.
+Other courts, such as those in Milan, Florence, and Rome, have also suspended similar proceedings pending a decision from the Supreme Court.

 Recent changes in legislation

-The deliberation is expected to consider the new Law No. 74/2025, which consolidated the Tajani Decree and established limitations on the recognition of citizenship through descent.
-According to the new text, only children and grandchildren of Italians who were born in Italy or who have only the Italian citizenship can do the process.
+It is expected that the deliberation will consider the new Law No. 74/2025, which consolidated the Tajani Decree and established limitations on the recognition of citizenship through descent.
+According to the new text, only the children and grandchildren of Italians who were born in Italy or who only have Italian citizenship can undergo the process.

 Repercussion among descendants